The gaming industry has witnessed unprecedented growth in recent years.

 Even though a large chunk of people, 62% of the surveyed people between 18 to 24, reported to be committed gamers, other age groups are also fairly involved.

-Mobile gaming statistics show that above 50% of the people, up to the age of 55 years, reported themselves as committed gamers.
+Above 50% of people, up to the age of 55 years, reported themselves as committed gamers.

 The misconception that mobile gaming is a man dominated industry is not true.

-Mobile gaming statistics have revealed that the percentage of committed female to male gamer ratio of 49% to 51% is almost balanced.
+The percentage of female to male gamer ratio of 49% to 51% is almost balanced.

 The Asia Pacific has been at the tip of the explosion of smartphones.
 India is one of the globally fastest-growing smartphone markets.